vitalab/vitalab.github.io/article/_posts/2021-08-20-EmergingPropertiesSSViT.md

 # Results
 The full paper (and even more so with the supplementary materials) provides a lot of results on different downstream tasks.
-They also provide a comprehensive ablation study regarding DINO's components, as well as
+They also provide a comprehensive ablation study regarding DINO's components, as well as an analysis of how and why training fails when the framework lacks some essential tricks.

 The figures/tables below were selected because they detail results on common image tasks/datasets.